 Georgina Seymour MBACP PG Dip

 Whatever brings you to counselling, I will provide a safe, warm and understanding space.
-I am experienced in supporting clients with a wide range of issues including anxiety and panic, depression, family issues, eating disorders/disordered eating, issues around identity including gender and sexuality, coming to terms with a big life change.
+I am experienced in supporting clients with a wide range of issues including anxiety and panic, generalised anxiety disorder, depression, family issues, eating disorders/disordered eating, issues around identity including gender and sexuality, coming to terms with a big life change.
 I am passionate about the difference counselling can make and have seen countless clients finish our work together in a better place than they started.

 How I Work